browserengineering/book/book/invalidation.md

 ::: {.further}

-Just before writing this section, I^[This is Chris speaking.] spent *weeks* weeding out a under-invalidation bugs in Chrome's accessibility code.
+Just before writing this section, I^[This is Chris speaking.] spent *weeks* weeding out some under-invalidation bugs in Chrome's accessibility code.
 At first, the bugs would only occur on certain overloaded automated test machines!
 It turns out that on those machines, the HTML parser would yield[^parser-yield] more often,